-- Do the Action Elements capture the types of actions that should be evaluated in the Assessment? - What combinations of actions, or what scenarios, are you most interested in? - What questions or concerns do you have about the Key Assumptions? - What additional information or clarification do you need in advance of the March 5 Board meeting in order to approve the approach staff is recommending for completing the Assessment?
+Do the Action Elements capture the types of actions that should be evaluated in the Assessment?

+- What interrelationship between actions are you most interested in? - Do you have questions or concerns about the Key Assumptions?
+Do you support the Key Assumptions? - Assuming the Board supports extending the timeline for your recommendations to later in the fall, would it also make sense to shift the Board workshop and public hearings from September to later in the fall?